mitch-zink/technical-documentation-ai/README.md

 # Technical Documentation AI

+## Description
+I can answer technical questions in real time by checking documentation for AWS, GitHub, Fivetran, Looker, dbt, Prefect, & Snowflake.

 ## User Question Processing Workflow

 To effectively handle a user’s question, the system performs the following steps: